 To learn more about the RKM provider settings, see List of providers.

 For details about BMC Digital Workplace integration with BMC Knowledge Management, see Setting up self-help resources.

-For more information about search logic, see How search works in BMC Digital Workplace.
+For more information about search logic, see Search in BMC Helix Digital Workplace.